 When you live with chronic pain, you often look for ways to manage pain throughout the day.
 Finding simple, gentle pain management techniques are helpful for many people, such as gentle stretches and calming meditation.
 The mind is powerful and sometimes needs a little direction when it comes to pain.
+Would you like to try a mantra for pain relief?
 Here are 5 mantras for pain management that you can use anywhere to help you feel better.

 1) Speak to Your Fear

 Many people are taught to ignore their fears.
 However, ignoring fear can make you feel even more overwhelmed.
 Remember, it’s completely normal to feel afraid, especially when you’re worried that your pain won’t ever let up.
 The first thing to do is be gentle with yourself and notice that you feel afraid.

 Next, ask yourself what exactly is scaring you.
 Is your pain level higher than usual?
 Do you have something big planned, and you’re afraid your chronic pain will keep you from enjoying it?
 Write down what is scaring you on a piece of paper.

 Visualize your fear.
 Give it a shape or face if that helps.
 Now comes the hard part.
 Think of your fear as a friend, and speak directly to your fear.

 Tell your fear this mantra: “I see that you’re afraid.
 You’re not alone.
 I’m here with you.”

 In telling this to your fear, you’re not ignoring it, and you’re not giving in to it.
 You’re recognizing it and being kind to yourself.
 Repeat this mantra when you feel afraid.

 “I am strong.
 No matter what, I am strong.”

 Strength comes in many forms, including physical, mental, spiritual and emotional.
 While nobody is strong all the time, people living with chronic pain may feel like they aren’t as strong as they think they should be.